Work at the Barn Playhouse

 In the Event of Emergency the House Manager serves as the main contact point between Stage Management, Barn Staff, and any required outside services (fire, police, hospital, etc.).
 Should outside services need to be called, House Manager will make the call and coordinate efforts.
 In such instances, House Manager will make sure the needed information is collected from all parties, and will include information in the House Manager's Report as well as any additional documentation as required by the theater.

 The successful applicant will be highly responsible, friendly and outgoing, detail- oriented, computer- proficient, and able to handle a high volume of sales with efficiency and unfailing courtesy.
 Previous sales experience preferred but not required.
 Ideal candidate will have prior box office experience, experience with Ovation or similar ticketing systems, excellent personal skills, and willingness to jump in and get the job done.
 Travel, housing and all meals included.
 Position requires evening and weekend hours.
-Position to start part-time March 1, transitioning to full-time in May; end date ideally September 3, but negotiable for those returning to classes in the fall.
+End date ideally is September 7, but negotiable for those returning to classes in the fall.

 Interested parties should submit resume and cover letter to: elliott@nlbarn.org and abby@nlbarn.org